beaudevanney/element-remover/README.md

 ## How it works
 Simply click on the bookmark to run the script.
 This will allow you to pick HTML elements on your current tab.
 If you wish to remove an element, simply hover over the element and click.
 You can remove as many elements as you want.
-Once you are done, shake your mouse horizontally 4-5 times in quick succession until you see a lightblue blink on your screen.
+Once you are done, disable the script by shaking your mouse horizontally 4-5 times in quick succession until you see a lightblue blink on your screen.